Gallbladder Pain (Gall Bladder Pain)

 - What are the complications of gallbladder pain?

-Gallbladder pain is an all-inclusive term used to describe any pain due to disease related to the gallbladder.
+Gallbladder pain is (often misspelled "gall bladder") an all-inclusive term used to describe any pain due to disease related to the gallbladder.
 The major gallbladder problems that produce gallbladder pain are biliary colic, cholecystitis, gallstones, pancreatitis, and ascending cholangitis.
+Symptoms vary and may be triggered by eating certain foods.
+The pain may be described as intermittent, constant, abdominal, radiating to the back, mild to severe depending on the underlying cause.